Gnomon: In computer graphics

 A three-dimensional gnomon is commonly used in CAD and computer graphics as an aid to positioning objects in the virtual world.
 By convention, the x-axis direction is colored red, the y-axis green and the z-axis blue.

 In popular culture

 The Gnomon of Saint-Sulpice inside the Parisian church, Église Saint-Sulpice, built to assist in determining the date of Easter, was fictionalized as a "Rose Line" in the novel The Da Vinci Code.

+Literary uses

+In modern literary and theoretical thought, the gnomon has been reappropriated as an epistemological and aesthetic figure, extending beyond its classical astronomical or geometrical uses.
+Within the contexts of modernism and postmodernism, the gnomon appears in the work of authors and thinkers such as James Joyce, Paul Valéry, Julia Kristeva, Fernand Deligny, and Michel Deguy, where it functions as a mediation between the sensible and the conceptual.
+Drawing on the literary work of French novelist Nathalie Sarraute, the feminist writer Monique Wittig proposed the concept of the “modern gnomon” to describe the relationship between knowledge and poetic invention.